-How to grow and care for yarrow
+How to grow gladioli

 Nurseries coax this winter bloomer into flowering at the end of the year for its classic Yuletide colour.
 Poinsettias are known for their fiery red bracts (modified leaves) around small white flowers that sit above deep green foliage.
 Grow outdoors in warm climates or indoors in a bright spot, out of direct sunlight.
 Once the red leaves have fallen, prune back to 20cm stems and feed with a slow-release fertiliser.
 As the leaves and seeds are poisonous and the sap is an irritant, keep it out of littlies' reach.